Best Cloud Hosting Providers for Startups 2026: 8 Options Ranked by ROI

 Pros:

-- Predictable, honest pricing (no surprise egress fees on most plans)
+- Clear, honest pricing (no surprise egress charges on standard plans)

 - Outstanding documentation and community tutorials